kitsonk/dojo2-core/README.md

 ## Testing

-Test cases must be written using XXX testing tool.
+Test cases are written using Mocha with XXX assertion library (must be assert-style library).

-XXX% code coverage and XXX% branch coverage is required for all code submitted to this repository as reported by XXX code coverage tool.
+XXX% line coverage and XXX% branch coverage is required for all code submitted to this repository, as reported by istanbul.

+Functional testing of UI components must use XXX (?:webdriver-js|wd) (probably wd).

 ## License